drewcooper25/OH-data-tools/README.md

 ```
 $ ohproj-download -T <MASTER_ACCESS_TOKEN> -d MyProjectData
 ```
 * **Note**: Downloading all data at once is NOT recommended for initial troubleshooting.
 [Tips for Pulling Data from Open Humans Projects](https://github.com/OpenHumans/open-humans/wiki/Tips-for-Pulling-Data-from-Open-Humans-Projects) provides multiple different commands for accessing and working with your Open Humans data.
+For those interested in even more options for working with their data, please refer to documentation on the [Open Humans API](https://github.com/OpenHumans/open-humans-api) specific to using the ```oh-proj-download``` function.

 Congratulations! — You have now downloaded your Open Humans Data, which you will find as JSON files compressed to .gz zip files… For more options, run
 ```